Britain's Rolls-Royce is slashing 4,600 jobs

 The firm said in a statement Thursday that it would make the cuts over the next two years as it seeks to reduce annual costs by £400 million ($535 million) by 2020.
 Most of the job losses will be in the United Kingdom.

 They come as part of a broader restructuring at Rolls-Royce (RYCEF).
-In January, the company said it planned to increase its focus on its core business of manufacturing engines and power systems for the aviation, defense and energy industries.
+In January, the company said it planned to focus on its core business of manufacturing engines and power systems for the aviation, defense and energy industries.

 The company said it will take a one-off financial hit of £500 million ($670 million) as a result of the restructuring.